Quantile Regression with Censoring and Endogeneity: Empirical Application: Engel Curve Estimation

 \section{Empirical Application: Engel Curve Estimation}

 In this section, we apply the CQIV estimator to the estimation of Engel curves.
 The Engel curve relationship describes how a household's demand for a commodity changes as the household's expenditure increases.
 Lewbel (2006) provides a recent survey of the extensive literature on Engel curve estimation.
 For comparability to the recent studies, we use data from the 1995 U.K. Family Expenditure Survey (FES) as in Blundell, Chen, and Kristensen (2007) and Imbens and Newey (2009).
 Following Blundell, Chen, and Kristensen (2007), we restrict the sample to 1,655 married or cohabitating couples with two or fewer children, in which the head of household is employed and between the ages of 20 and 55.
 The FES collects data on household expenditure for different categories of commodities.
-We focus on estimation of the Engel curve relationship for the alcohol category because 16\% of families in our data report zero expenditure on alcohol.
+We focus on estimation of the Engel curve relationship for the alcohol category because 16\% of families in the data report zero expenditure on alcohol.
 Although zero expenditure on alcohol arises as a corner solution outcome, and not from bottom coding, both types of censoring motivate the use of censored estimators such as CQIV.

-Endogeneity in the estimation of Engel curves arises because the decision to consume a particular category of commodity may occur simultaneously with the allocation of income between consumption and savings.
-Following the literature, we rely on a two-stage budgeting argument to justify the use of labor income as an instrument for expenditure.
+Endogeneity in the estimation of Engel curves arises because the decision to consume a particular category of commodity occurs simultaneously with the allocation of income between consumption and savings.
+Following the literature, we rely on a two-stage budgeting argument to justify the use of labor income as an instrument for expenditure (Gorman, 1959).
 Specifically, we estimate a quantile regression model in the first stage, where the logarithm of total expenditure, $ D$, is a function of the logarithm of gross earnings of the head of the household, $Z$, and demographic household characteristics, $W$.
-The control variable, $V$, is obtained using the CQIV-QR estimator in (\ref{equation: fe_qr_estimator}), where the integral is approximated by a grid of 100 quantiles.
+The control variable, $V$, is obtained using the quantile regression estimator in (\ref{equation: fe_qr_estimator}), where $\tau = .01$ and the integral is approximated by a grid of 100 quantiles.
 For comparison, we also obtained control variable estimates using least squares and probit distribution regression.
-We do not report these comparison estimates because the correlation between the different control variable estimates was virtually 1, and all the methods resulted in very similar estimates in the second stage.
+We do not report these comparison methods because the correlation between the different control variable estimates was virtually 1, and all the methods resulted in very similar estimates in the second stage.

 In the second stage we focus on the following quantile specification for Engel curve estimation: